ga4gh-rnaseq/schema/rnaget.md

 Out of the scope of this API are:

 * A means of retrieving primary (raw) read sequence data.
 Input samples are identified in expression output and data servers should implement additional API(s) to allow for search and retrieval of raw reads.
 The [htsget API](https://samtools.github.io/hts-specs/htsget.html) is designed for retrieval of read data.
 * A means of retrieving reference sequences.
 Each study lists the genomic reference used for alignment.
 Servers should implement additional API(s) to allow for search and retrieval of reference base sequences.
 The [rnaget API](https://samtools.github.io/hts-specs/rnaget.html) is designed for retrieval of references sequences.
 * A means of retrieving feature annotation details.
 Expression matrices provide a means to link each mapped feature to the corresponding annotation.
 Servers should implement additional API(s) to allow for search and retrieval of genomic feature annotation details.

 ## OpenAPI Description

 An OpenAPI description of this specification is available and [describes the 1.0.0 version](rnaget-openapi.yaml).
-OpenAPI is a language independent way of describing REST services and is compatible with a number of [third party tools](http://openapi.tools/).
+OpenAPI is an independent API description format for describing REST services and is compatible with a number of [third party tools](http://openapi.tools/).

 ## Compliance